-You asked for advice on how to learn to ignore what others think, and you'd rather focus only on what you think.
-Yet, your friends, family, and acquaintances probably appreciate, to some extent, your sensitivity to their feelings and opinions.
+You asked for advice on how to learn to ignore what others think and you'd rather focus only on what you think.
+Yet, your friends, family, and acquaintances likely appreciate, to some extent, your sensitivity to their feelings and opinions.
 They also probably realize that what people say can affect you quite a bit.
-Knowing this, would it be possible to seek some middle ground?
+Knowing this, would it be possible to find some middle ground?
 By doing so, you could maintain some sensitivity to others' thoughts and feelings while also learning to focus on what you think.

 To do this, think of others' feelings and opinions as a form of feedback.
 Sometimes feedback is positive in nature (e.g., Great job on that paper!), and sometimes it's more negative (e.g., You used improper grammar in that paper.).
-Both positive and negative feedback contain valuable messages for us.
-By recognizing and incorporating lessons from feedback, we can improve ourselves on different levels.
-After all, nobody's perfect and we all have room to grow.
+In any case, both positive and negative feedback contain valuable messages.
+By recognizing and incorporating lessons from feedback, you can make personal improvements in a number of different ways.
+After all, everyone’s got room to grow.

 The trick to receiving feedback gracefully — and effectively — is learning to pay careful attention to your feelings, thoughts, and actions.
 This way, you can learn to put feedback in perspective.
 Start by asking yourself some questions each time you get some feedback:

-What am I doing?
+- What am I doing?
 What will I do?
 What do I do well?
 What behaviors could I improve?
-If I'm participating in a training program, what skills am I trying to develop?
+What (if any) skills am I trying to develop?
 What do I do to invite feedback from others?
 What do I do in response to the feedback?
 How do I change my actions?
 Are my actions working toward my goals?

-By handling these hard questions, you'll start to see patterns between your feelings, thoughts, and actions.
+By handling these hard questions, you'll likely start to see patterns between your feelings, thoughts, and actions.
 You may begin to see others' expressed feelings and opinions as helpful feedback.
-As you work toward your goal, you might choose to seek some professional help to work through some of your emotional reactions.
-If you're a Columbia student, you can make an appointment with Counseling and Psychological Services (CPS) by calling x4-2878.
+As you work toward your goal, it could be helpful to have the assistance of a mental health professional as you further explore some of your emotional reactions.